 B2B ecommerce brands compete for different queries ("best [software/tool] for [industry]," "enterprise [product category] comparison") and different citation sources.
 G2, Capterra, and TrustRadius reviews matter more than Amazon or Trustpilot.
 Reddit presence shifts to subreddits like r/ecommerce, r/shopify, and industry-specific communities.

 Recommended approach: Loudmink Pro or Max for blog content targeting B2B comparison queries plus Reddit execution in industry subreddits.
-Supplement with AthenaHQ ($295/mo or $95/mo annual) for predictive citation intelligence across 9 engines.
+Supplement with AthenaHQ ($295/mo) for citation intelligence and Shopify publishing across 9 models (its ACE predictive score is Enterprise-only).
 B2B purchase cycles are longer, so monitoring which AI search engines recommend competitors over time (AthenaHQ or Profound) is more valuable than pure content volume.

 Marketplace Sellers (Amazon, Etsy, Multi-Channel)